cB06tF8/IntellectualPropertyToken/README.md

 # Intellectual Property Token
- This project consists of 3 contracts which work together:
+ This project consists of 3 contracts which work together

 ### IntelPropertyNFT.sol
  An ERC721Enumerable contract which issues NFTs and tracks basic onchain data about a piece of intellectual property.
 ### IntelPropertyTokens.sol